 It may seem as though summer break just started, but with August comes the start of another school year is just around the corner.
 You’ve probably received your college bill and are starting to make plans to transition back into school.
 We’ve developed a financial checklist to help you get ready.

-- Pay your college bill in full and on time – Most colleges require that bills for the semester be paid in full before students arrive.
+Most colleges require students to pay bills for the semester in full before they arrive.
 If you are unable to cover the bill after financial aid is applied, you may still be able to obtain additional student loan funds.
 Check with your financial aid office for guidance on any additional federal loans you or your parents may be eligible to borrow.
 If needed, private student loans may also be available to bridge the gap.
 Just be sure to pay whatever you can before borrowing funds that you will need to pay back later, with interest.
 Information on private student loan programs can be located on your school website.

-- Try to arrange for a part-time job now – There are two different types of jobs during college – Federal Work-Study, which would have been included on your financial aid award letter, or a part-time job that you obtain on your own.
+There are two different types of jobs during college.
+One is Federal Work-Study, which is included on your financial aid award letter.
+The other is a part-time job that you obtain on your own.
 Colleges often help students by posting opportunities on job boards which identify positions as one or the other.
 You can also look on local jobs websites for part-time jobs.
-If you are able to apply for jobs now, you’ll be ahead of the rush and you’ll demonstrate your initiative to prospective employers.
+If you apply for jobs now, you’ll be ahead of the rush.
+You’ll also demonstrate your initiative to prospective employers.
 When students return to campus, it will be more competitive as many students search for jobs at the same time.

 Taking the time to prepare now will pay great dividends later.
-By taking care of financial matters in advance, you’ll be able to focus more on your studies and enjoy your time in college.
+By taking care of financial matters in advance, you can focus more on your studies and enjoy your time in college.